 The Chartwell Best Practices Awards celebrate the people, teams, and initiatives that are setting new standards across the utility industry.
 Rooted in peer recognition, the program honors bold thinking, meaningful impact, and leadership in action, while highlighting the innovative ideas and approaches shaping the future of the industry.

-Submissions are now being accepted for outstanding initiatives demonstrating excellence across outage readiness, response, and resilience.
+The submission deadline has passed for 2026 applicants.
 Winning utilities will be notified in April 2026 and formally recognized at Chartwell’s PowerUp Conference, taking place September 22–24 in Atlanta, Georgia.

 This category recognizes innovative communication initiatives designed to improve the customer experience before, during or after an outage event, regardless of size and scope.
 Entries may include, but are not limited to, efforts related to strategic planning, contact centers, web and mobile services, employee training, changes in messaging and streamlining of processes.